|

 Since then, she has studied with many outstanding artists, including Huihan Liu,

-Recent shows include the Salon International 2006-2011 at the Greenhouse Gallery
+Recent shows include "Life is Good": a solo show at North Hills Gallery in Austin, Salon International at the Greenhouse Gallery

 She is represented by The White Buffalo Gallery in Glen Rose, Texas: